ILDevOps/ildevops.github.io/_posts/2024-06-20-TimeStack.md

 Deployed primarily with redhat.openshift.k8s module and jinja templates.
 Pull from docker hub and apply a config.yaml file.

+Had multiple monitoring environments running that were replaced successfully.

+## OpenShift
+Need a namespace.
+Need a service account on the namespace.
+For grafana, you need a second credential for cluster admin to deploy the operator into the namespace (unless it is pre-deployed into your namespace).
+Can use Kubernetes Bearer tokens injected via AAP rather than sending a credential in the playbooks.

 ## Mimir
 Deploy Mimir instance and expose a service/port.
 Stores to ceph/s3-style bucket.
 ISU doesn't need large/HA capacity yet.
 No PVC needed.
+Mimir supports HA out of the box more easily than Prometheus.

 ## Prometheus
 The remote write config requires a special header `X-Scope-OrgID: <id>`